Charlotte County, Virginia: Board of Supervisors

 The Board of Supervisors is the legislative policy making body for the county.
 It considers and adopts policies regarding administration, budget, finance, economic development, health, planning, public safety, childcare, recreation, sanitation and waste removal.
 The Board appropriates funds for all functions, including the schools, Social Services, Law Enforcement and operation of courts.
 The Board's regularly scheduled meetings are held on the second Tuesday of each month at 1:30 pm in the Board of Supervisors Room of the County Administration Building, 250 LeGrande Avenue, Suite A, (PO Box 608) Charlotte Court House, Virginia, 23923.

 Sheriff

 Royal Freeman (I) is the sheriff.
-The Sheriff is responsible for overseeing criminal investigations, calls for service, court room security, service of civil process and the operation of the Charlotte County jail.
+Freeman is responsible for overseeing criminal investigations, calls for service, court room security, service of civil process and the operation of the Charlotte County jail.

-Clerk of Court
+Circuit Court Clerk

-The clerk is Nan R. Colley (I).
-The Charlotte County Clerk of the Circuit Court manages the records for the Judicial Circuit.
+The clerk is Annette Clowdis (I).
+Clowdis manages the records for the Judicial Circuit.
 In addition, Colley manages the records for the Judicial Circuit and serves as general record keeper for the county, recording all documents relating to land transfers, deeds, mortgages, wills, divorces and other statistics that date back to 1765.

-Commissioner of the Revenue
+Commissioner of Revenue

 Naisha P. Carter (I) is the Commissioner of the Revenue.
+Carter maintains the county tax maps, assesses the amount of tax owed on property and prepares the real estate and personal property tax book for Charlotte County.
+Carter also serves as a Virginia DMV (Department of Motor Vehicles) Select Office which provides title and registration services, license plate sales, and other services.

 Commonwealth's Attorney

-William E. Green, Jr. (I) is the Commonwealth's Attorney, a position similar to that of District's Attorney in many other states.
+William E. Green, Jr. (I) is the Commonwealth's Attorney.
+The Charlotte County Commonwealth Attorney represents the citizens of the County in the prosecution of violations of state and local laws & is responsible for the enforcement of criminal law within the county.

 Treasurer

 Patricia P. Berkeley (I) is the Treasurer.
+The Charlotte County Treasurer is responsible for the collection, custody and disbursement of all county funds.
+The Treasurer's Office is where taxes are paid and dog licenses are purchased.